mithril-security/blind_llama_client/docs/docs/concepts/attested-tls.md

 Attested TLS is often deployed in the context of [Confidential Computing](https://www.fortanix.com/platform/confidential-computing-manager/what-is-confidential-computing) where a secure TLS connection is directs communications to within an attested isolated environment, or [Trusted Execution Environments](https://www.techtarget.com/searchitoperations/definition/trusted-execution-environment-TEE), which cannot be accessed or interfered with from the outside.

-By binding a TLS certificate to an attested secure environment we protect ourselves against man in the middle (MITM) attacks, as we have proof that we are communicating with our attested secure environment and not one that is merely forwarding a quote from a valid machine.
+By binding a TLS certificate to an attested secure environment we protect ourselves against man-in-the-middle (MITM) attacks, as we have proof that we are communicating with our attested secure environment and not one that is merely forwarding a quote from a valid machine.

 ## How does attested TLS work in BlindLlama?